liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 **Boolean operators:** You can use logic operators, such as AND, OR, NOT, `+`, and `-` in your searches.
 The `AND` operator matches assets in which the terms between the `AND` operator exist.
-For example, to search for both Liferay and Kaleo Workflow, you'd use this query:
+For example, to search for both Liferay and Kaleo Workflow, use this query:

     "liferay" AND "kaleo workflow"

 The `OR` operator is the default; if there's no operator between two terms, the `OR` operator takes effect. `OR` finds matches if any term exists in an asset.

-The `+` operator is used in a search to require that the term exists somewhere in some field in the asset.
-If you wanted to search for something that *must* contain *liferay* and may contain *portal*, use this query:
+The `+` operator requires that the term exists somewhere in some field in the asset.
+If you wanted to search for something that *must* contain *liferay* and *may* contain *portal*, use this query:

     +liferay portal